fuse-compound/Fuse.Firebase/docs/auth.md

 This property returns a boolean representing whether the user has verified their email or not by following the link sent by `sendVerificationEmail()`

+> Important.
+The user must be reauthenticated before trying to access this property to have the latest values.

 #### Example
 ```js
 console.log(FirebaseUser.isEmailVerified);